 Compensation

 Your first job offer is in hand, and your pay will be determined by something called a work relative value unit (wRVU).
-What is that?
+Your first reaction might be, what is that?
+I'm being paid how?

-Although common, this production-based form of compensation can be confusing, especially to physicians entering the job market for the very first time.
+Although common, this production-based form of compensation can be confusing, especially to physicians entering the job market for the first time.
+To clear up any confusion, we've compiled answers to the most common questions about wRVUs, so you can quickly discover everything you need to know.

 A wRVU is a standard unit of measurement used to establish value for common health care procedures.
 Simply put, a wRVU is a number assigned to every codable direct patient care experience.